carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 copyStrategy: same-repository
 ```

-If the Bundle contains a particular OCI Image that the user wants to place in a different Repository the following
+Given the Bundle contains a particular OCI Image that the user wants to place in a different Repository the following
 configuration can be used

 ```yaml